 Every country has its own take on who can drive — and who can rent — a car.
 Follow these tips to make sure you'll be able to take the wheel at your destination.

 You may hear contradictory information on exactly where you need an IDP.
 People who sell them say you should have them almost everywhere.
 People who rent cars say you need them almost nowhere.
 People who drive rental cars say the IDP is overrated, but can come in handy as a complement to your passport and driver's license.
 Those driving in Austria, Bosnia-Herzegovina, Greece, Hungary, Italy, Poland, Slovenia, and Spain are technically required to carry a permit and could be fined if found without one.
-While that's the letter of the law, I've rented cars in dozens of countries without an IDP — and have never been asked to show one.
+If all goes well, you'll likely never be asked to show this permit — but it's a must if you end up dealing with the police.
 Even if you have an IDP, remember that you must carry your American or Canadian driver's license as well.

 Drivers over 70 may have trouble renting in the Czech Republic, Great Britain, Greece, Northern Ireland, Poland, Slovakia, Slovenia, and Turkey.
 If you're over 69, you may pay extra to rent a car in the Republic of Ireland, where the official age limit is 75 (but people 75–79 can rent if they provide extensive proof of good health and safe driving).
 If you're considered too young or too old, look into leasing, which has less stringent age restrictions.
 (If you're traveling to Ireland, the closest leasing option is in London.)